Insight

 Apps, digital technology and the changing nature of customer service

-Looking at the list above, it is clear that digital technology can replicate many aspects customers value in face-to-face customer service.
+Many now expect a blend of human and digital interaction, it’s clear that digital technology can replicate many aspects customers value in face-to-face customer service.
 In fact, apps regularly provide customers with digital face-to-face solutions.

 For instance, companies often utilise video call channels to help customers with complex and nuanced problems.
 These channels are also becoming increasingly powerful as new features are introduced.
 Co-browsing capabilities are a good example.